Dzyaloshinskii-Moriya Interaction and Spiral Order in Spin-orbit Coupled Optical Lattices: Introduction

-In this letter, we show that the power of optical lattice systems to emulate magnetism can be combined with recent experimental developments \cite {NIST,Pan,Zhangjing1,Zhangjing2} realizing SO coupling to emulate multiferroic behavior.
-Recently, SO coupled optical lattices have been shown to possess flat energy band \cite{Yongping1}, and important experimental progress \cite{Zwierwei} has been made for observing the single particle band dispersion (including the flat band) in SO coupled optical lattices.
-The main findings of this work are the following: (I) We derive the effective Hamiltonian for spin-1/2 fermions and bosons in optical lattices in the large interaction limit.
+In this paper, we show that the power of optical lattice systems to emulate magnetism can be combined with recent experimental developments \cite {NIST,Pan,Zhangjing1,Zhangjing2} realizing SO coupling to emulate multiferroic behavior.
+Recently, SO coupled optical lattices have been realized in experiments for both bosons \cite{Ian} and fermions \cite {Zwierwei}, where interesting phenomena such as flat bands \cite {Zwierwei,Yongping1,Lin1} can be observed.
+The main findings of this work are the following: (I) We incorporate spin-orbit and Zeeman coupling into an effective Hamiltonian for spin-1/2 fermions and bosons in optical lattices in the large interaction limit.
 We show that SO coupling leads to an effective in-plane Dzyaloshinskii-Moriya (DM) term, an essential ingredient in models of spiral order and multiferroic effects in general.
-We estimate that the DM term is of the same order as the Heisenberg coupling constant, $ J $.
-(II) We study the phase diagram of the effective spin model using classical Monte Carlo (MC).
-We find that competing types of spiral order depend strongly on the SO coupling strength and effective Zeeman field.
-(III) We find that the critical temperature for the spiral order can be made rather high, $\sim J$.
-Thus, if magnetic quantum phase transitions can be emulated in optical lattices, then spiral order and multiferroics can also be realized in the same setup with the inclusion of SO coupling.
+The DM term is of the same order as the Heisenberg coupling constant.
+(II) We study the finite temperature phase diagram of the effective spin model using classical Monte Carlo (MC).
+We find that competing types of spiral order depend strongly on both SO and effective Zeeman coupling strength.
+(III) We find that the critical temperature for the spiral order can be of the same order as the Heisenberg coupling constant.
+Thus, if magnetic quantum phase transitions can be emulated in optical lattices, then spiral order and multiferroic-based models can also be realized in the same setup with the inclusion of SO coupling.